-It’s inevitable; all computers will eventually suffer slower speeds.
+It is inevitable; all computers will eventually suffer slower speeds.
 Your PC’s performance will be significantly impacted by different changes as software gets more and more demanding.
 Other factors that can also make a difference are your current operating system and whether or not you decided to update to Windows 10.
+Eventually, you will need to do a few things to make Windows 10 faster.

 In truth, there are some modifications you can make to your laptop to make it operate quicker, but you might want to first take some easier steps that won’t cost you a dime.
 These steps we’ve recommended in this article might seem insignificant and ineffective at first, but they can help you to maintain your PC’s functionality for a couple more years at least.
 So, follow us through this guide and learn different ways to increase your laptop’s speed.